 Free Up iPhone Storage Space

-You can check the usage of iPhone storage space by going to Settings > General > Storage & iCloud Usage.
+If it says iTunes cannot restore iPhone not enough space on iPhone, you can check the usage of iPhone storage space by going to Settings > General > iPhone Storage.
 It will show you how much space is used by each app.
 To free up space, you can choose to delete some infrequently used apps.
 You can also remove unwanted songs, photos, videos, messages, etc.

 Free Up Computer Storage Space